‘World’s Hottest UFC Ring Girl’ Arianny Celeste Flaunts Dangerous Curves In Booty-Enhancing Dress

 Arianny Celeste has an impressive capability to look great in whatever she chooses to wear.
 The model — which is often called the “World’s Hottest UFC Ring Girl” by publications, including MMA Imports— often uses her Instagram page to flaunt her enviable curves in a host of different outfits, including bikinis, dresses and even lingerie.

 On Monday, the famous UFC ring girl took to the popular social media platform to share a couple of sizzling shots in which she shows off her killer figure in a tight-fitting dress that hugs every curve in her body.
-In the slideshow, the model is seen wearing a sapphire blue dress that features off-the-shoulders sleeves and strings along the sides that allow the wearer to adjust the wrinkles on their dress as they wish, making its length shorter of longer.
+In the slideshow, the model is seen wearing a sapphire blue dress that features off-the-shoulder sleeves and strings along the sides that allow the wearer to adjust the wrinkles on their dress as they wish, making its length shorter or longer.

 As the second photo shows, the front of the dress also has a string that cuts it right in the middle, creating the same effect it has on the sides.
 The dress boasts a straight-cut neckline that sits right over her chest, while the fabric helps accentuate the shape of her bust.
 As the model indicated via the caption and tag included with the photo, the dress is from Fashion Nova.